Recently, Mary M. from the United States, wrote in to say:

 We also like to travel a lot.
 How do we manage that?

-It was Lief Simon’s Offshore Wealth Summit, a few years back, that kick-started our offshore adventure.
+It was a Live and Invest Overseas conference, a few years back, that kick-started our offshore adventure.

 I invite Mary, and all of you Overseas Opportunity Letter readers, to come join us at a future event and learn the ins and outs of living, investing, and doing business overseas.

-- Personally meet the speakers—shake their hands and share contact information…
+- Personally meet the speakers—to ask your questions and share contact information…

-- Ask questions where you get straight answers—no hype, no baloney…
+- Get the straight scoop—no hype, no baloney…

 - Express your fears and concerns—knowledge is the best way to slay the boogeyman…